Ethnic groups in the Chittagong Hill Tracts

 The Chittagong Hill Tracts is a region consisting three hilly districts of the south-eastern part of Bangladesh – Khagrachari, Bandarban, and Rangamati – adjoining international boundaries with Myanmar on the southeast, the Indian states of Tripura on the north and Mizoram on the east.
-It is a extensively hilly area and home to a variety of tribal peoples in the country, which makes up almost 49% of the total population of the region.
+It is an extensively hilly area and home to a variety of tribal peoples in the country, which makes up almost 49% of the total population of the region.

 In Bangladesh, there are many indigenous peoples living in the other parts of the country, but the majority of these peoples live in the Chittagong Hill Tracts region.
 Among all of them, the Chakmas are the largest, followed by the Marmas and the Tripuris.
 Also a good number of mainstream Bengalis live in this area.